christianheine/jorel/docs/docs/quick-start.md

 ### Generating JSON

-The `json` method is similar to `ask` but ensures the response is formatted as a JSON object:
+The `json` method is similar to `text` but ensures the response is formatted as a JSON object:

 ```typescript
 // Set a system message that encourages JSON formatting